 As part of the Labour Movement’s efforts to promote re-employment of mature workers, NTUC set up the Re-employment Expert Group, later renamed as the Raising Effective Retirement Age Group to prepare companies for the changes in re-employment legislation.
 In 2012, the Retirement and Re-employment Act (RRA) was enacted, setting the minimum retirement age at 62 and providing for these older workers to be re-employed up to the age of 65 if they are able and willing to continue working.

-Come July 2017, the re-employment age ceiling will officially be raised to 67.
+In July 2017, the re-employment age ceiling was officially raised to 67.
 Find out what this means for both companies and workers via the U Live Re-employment Guidebook.

 In 2019, the Tripartite Workgroup on Older Workers endorsed the increase in the retirement and re-employment ages to 63 and 68 from July 2022 as planned.
 The CPF contribution rate, which was earlier deferred, proceeded in Jan 2022.
 These changes were done with a purpose to enable mature workers to continue to have a chance and choice to make their contribution and continue to save for their retirement adequacy.